smiosoft/assets/README.md

 ---

-*A collection of internal branding assets, used across all our projects.*
+_A collection of internal branding assets, used across all our projects._

 ## Templates

 ### [Project Title](./src/project-title)

-## Scalable Vector Graphics
+## SVG

 ### [Smiosoft Logo](./src/smiosoft-logo)